Many famous men and women have been civil servants:

 - William Wordsworth was a distributor of stamps for the county of Westmorland.

 - Rabbie Burns was an Excise Officer.

 - Anthony Trollope was a surveyor in the Post Office.

 A separate section of this website provides information about a number of impressive and ground-breaking women civil servants.

-This section of this website contains information about interesting and characterful post-war senior civil servants who have acted as strong and positive role models for me and other colleagues.
+This rest of this web page contains information about interesting and characterful, post-war, senior civil servants who have acted as strong and positive role models for me and/or others.
 It is a very personal selection, but I would be glad to receive suggestions for further names or material that might be added to these pages.

 Anthony Part was born in London in 1916.
 He survived being knifed whilst in the United States to become a very modernising senior civil servant.
 He appreciated that 'the administrative class spends most of their time initiating or implementing change' and valued professional colleagues such as architects as well as recognising the need to build strong relationships with those outside central government, for instance in the private sector and local government.
 He had what he described as 'a lonely and stressful time' as Permanent Secretary in the Department of Industry, reporting to Tony Benn, before retiring in 1976.
 More detail is here.

 Ian Bancroft was born in Barrow-in-Furness in 1922 and served in the British Forces during the Second World War before joining the Civil Service and rising to become Head of the Civil Service from 1978 to 1981.
 He was notable for being as interested in management as in policy.
 He was also a very good war poet.
 More detail, and a link to some of his poetry, is here.